Instructions to Authors

 - Notation must be legible, clear, compact, and consistent with standard usage.
 All unusual symbols, whose identity may not be obvious, must be identified in the margin the first time they appear and all subsequent times when confusion might arise.
 Superscripts are normally set directly over subscripts; authors should note where readability or the meaning requires a special order.
 If there is any possibility of confusion, indicate superscripts by the notation "superscript" and subscripts by the notation "subscript".

-- References and endnotes are treated alike.
-They must be numbered consecutively in order of first appearance in the text and should be given in a separate double-spaced list at the end of the text material.
-Reference should be made to the full list of authors, rather than to the first author followed by an abbreviation such as et al. References within tables should be designated by lowercase Roman letter superscripts and given at the end of the table.
+- The footnotes/endnotes must be clearly separated from the references.
+Specifically, the footnotes.endnotes must be lettered consecutively in order of first appearance in the text and must be positioned at the bottom of the page in which they appear.
+Likewise, the references must be numbered consecutively and must be positioned at the end of the manuscript.
+Reference should be made to the full list of authors, rather than to the first author followed by an abbreviation such as et al. References taken from Wikipedia are not allowed.
+They can, however, appear as footnotes.
+References within tables should be designated by lowercase Roman letter superscripts and given at the end of the table.

 - Separate tables (numbered in the order of their appearance by Roman numerals) should be used for all but the simplest tabular material.
 They should have captions that make the tables intelligible without reference to the text.
 The structure should be clear, with simple column headings giving all units.